-A monument – from the Latin monere remember; monumentum monument – is an important ‘Memorial of immense dimensions’, a man-made building or work of art.
-In a narrower sense, monument means a memorial and commemorates an historical personality or event.
-However, a monument always asserts significance and validity.
+A monument – from the Latin monere erinnern; monumentum Denk-mal – is an important “monument of great masses”, a man-made building or work of art.
+In a narrower sense, monument means a memorial or memorial and reminds us of a historical personality or a historical event.
+However, the monument always claims meaning and validity.

-Monuments can be found in contemporary art, although Marcel Duchamp radically deconstructed the values of visual art with his Ready-Mades and an broadened concept of sculpture was established in the 1960s at the latest.
-This challenged the traditional understanding of an artwork as an artefact in favour of procedural approaches that have questioned every dimension of eternal validity.
+Monument ﬁnden has made its mark in contemporary art, even though Marcel Duchamp radically deconstructed the values of the visual arts with his Ready-Mades and, at the latest since the 1960s, an expanded Skulpturbegriﬀ has been established.
+This broke up the traditional understanding of the work of art as an artifact in favor of processual approaches that questioned every dimension of eternal validity.

-Sculpture today explores the formal possibilities of the past, while redefining its content for the present.
-In contrast to then, it focuses today less on a cultural and social revolution, on transcending an artistic canon, but rather on its content and material redefinition.
-Artistic approaches no longer have to assert themselves as radical breaks with tradition; they are now based on formal investigations of the past, linking these with current experiences and creating works that are sustained by their own sensibility.
-Artists are concerned with strategies of narration and memory, as well as with the poetry that connects art to the world – as monuments of a fragile present age.
+Sculpture today takes up the formal possibilities of the past, but redefines them for the present in terms of content.
+In contrast to the past, today it is less about a cultural and social revolution, about overcoming an artistic canon, but rather about redefining it in terms of content and material.
+Artistic approaches no longer have to assert themselves as a radical break with tradition, but rather build on the formal research of the past, combine it with the experiences of today and schaﬀen works that are carried by their own sensibility.
+Artists are interested in strategies of narration and memory or the poetic Auﬂadung, which makes art to the world öﬀnet – as monuments of a fragile present.

-The exhibition Moment.Monument at the Kunst Museum Winterthur presents outstanding contemporary sculptures ranging from Phyllida Barlow (*1944) and Mona Hatoum (*1952) to Simon Starling (*1967), set in the interplay between duration and transience.
+The exhibition Moment.Monument at the Kunst Museum Winterthur presents outstanding positions of contemporary sculpture from Phyllida Barlow (*1944) and Mona Hatoum (*1952) to Simon Starling (*1967) in the field of tension between duration and transience.

 With kind support